TEAM 2 TRAFFIC: Thursday Morning Commute

 Trending News

-6:15a: Accident in Baton Rouge on Sullivan Rd at Hooper Road
+6:15a: Accident in Baton Rouge on Sullivan Rd at Hooper Road; CLEARED

 6:30a: Accident.
-Right Shoulder blocked in Baton Rouge on I-12 WB at Essen Lane
+Right Shoulder blocked in Baton Rouge on I-12 WB at Essen Lane; CLEARED

 6:45a: Traffic lights not working.
-Caution in Broadmoor on Florida Blvd
+Caution in Broadmoor on Florida Blvd; CLEARED

-6:50a: Accident in Baton Rouge on Airline Hwy NB at Goodwood Boulevard
+6:50a: Accident in Baton Rouge on Airline Hwy NB at Goodwood Boulevard; CLEARED

 7a: Accident.
-Left lane blocked in Baton Rouge on I-12 WB at Airline Hwy
+1 Left lane blocked in Baton Rouge on I-12 WB at Airline Hwy; CLEARED

+7:05a: Accident in Prairieville on LA-931 WB after Spellman Wall Rd; CLEARED

 More News